R2d2 (mouse gene)

-R2d2 is a mouse gene that is sometimes a selfish gene.
+R2d2 is a mouse genomic locus that is sometimes a selfish region.

 R2d2 is short for "Responder to meiotic drive 2", It was discovered by UNC School of Medicine researchers to display transmission bias.

 R2d2 is a stretch of DNA on mouse chromosome 2 that contains multiple copies of the Cwc22 gene.
 When seven or more copies of that latter gene are present, R2d2 becomes selfish.

 In one lab breeding population, in a selective sweep, R2d2 increased from being in 50 percent of the lab mice's chromosomes to 85 percent in 10 generations.
 By 15 generations, it reached fixation.

-In female mice, R2d2 somehow displaces the chromosome that doesn’t contain it and it is preferentially incorporated into eggs.
+In female mice, R2d2 somehow displaces the chromosome that doesn't contain it and it is preferentially incorporated into eggs.
 It has spread in the wild to several parts of the world.